-Then, unless inhibited by the second bit of flags, CP\$ resolves command function references and variable references.
-Subsequent command preprocessing depends on the command or program being invoked; for example, ATTACH does not accept wildcards, but LIST\QUOTA does.
-See the PRIMOS Commands Reference Guide for information on command preprocessing support by Prime commands; use the LIST\EPF -COMMAND\PROCESSING command to determine what kind of command preprocessing is performed for a particular program EPF being invoked.
+Then, unless inhibited by the second bit of flags, CP\$ resolves command references and variable references.
+Subsequent command function preprocessing depends on the command or program being invoked; for example, ATTACH does not accept wildcards, but LIST OUDTA does.
+See the PRIMOS Commands Reference Guide for information on command preprocessing support by Prime commands; use -COMMAND\PROCESSING command to determine what LIST EPF the use command kind of preprocessing is performed for a particular program EPF being invoked.

 Placing a tilde (~) in front of the command line as passed to CP\$ has the effect of preventing all forms of command preprocessing.
 Therefore, calling CP\$ with the command line causes the global variable .FOO to be set to exactly the string shown.
 Without the tilde, the variable %OPTION% and command function reference [SET\1] would be evaluated, and the results would be substituted in the command line (assuming the variable and function references succeeded).
 In addition, the semicolon after "option" would be treated as a command separator.
+ADVANCED PROGRAMMER'S GUIDE, VOLUME III: COMMAND ENVIRONMENT

-"SET\VAR .FOO %OPTION% is an option; [SET\1] is a function.
+~SET\VAR .FOO %OPTION% is an option; [SET\1] is a function.